2023 Health Insurance Rates

-Rate review also ensures that policies comply with state and federal laws that protect consumers – including coverage of pre-existing conditions and free preventive care, the adequacy of the provider network, and the procedures an individual must go through in order to enroll or have a claim paid.
+Rate review also ensures that policies comply with state and federal laws that protect consumers – including coverage of pre-existing conditions and no-cost preventive care, an adequate provider network, and how individuals can enroll or have a claim paid.

-In addition, the Affordable Care Act limits the factors that insurers can use to charge individual consumers higher health insurance rates.
-For coverage effective January 1, 2014, rates can vary based only on age, tobacco use, family size and geography.
+In addition, the Affordable Care Act limits the factors that insurers can use to charge higher health insurance rates.
+Rates can vary based only on an individual’s age, tobacco use, family size and geography.

-Commerce may deny or modify proposed rates (up or down) if it determines that they are excessive or inadequate in relationship to the benefits offered.
+Commerce may deny proposed rates or require insurers to modify them (down or up) if the Department determines that they are excessive or inadequate in relationship to the benefits offered.